-Fantastic Burgundy Wine Tours are hard to come by.
-Make sure you do your homework first!
 Do you want to merely taste several brands of wines or do you really want to know the history of the area where it is made and what goes into the nectar of the Gods in the region you are are visiting?
-If the latter is your goal, head straight to The Wine boutique Pierre Laforest “La Grande Cave” in Vougeot (a short drive from Dijon) in Burgundy.
+If the latter is your goal, head straight to The Wine boutique Pierre Laforest “La Grande Cave” in Vougeot (a short drive from Dijon) for Burgundy Wine Tours.
 The locals call the wine merchants the “Maison de négoce”.
 It is located in the Grand Crus area, close to the famous Clos de Vougeot plot and castle.
 The building with its wine caves is the only remaining structure of a former 18th century castle which was dismantled in 1938 and sold stone by stone to many local businesses including the renowned restaurant “La Gentillhommière” in Nuits-Saint-Georges.

 The cellar in La Grande Cave has some terrific displays that explain about the “Appelations” of Burgundy, wine making process, and the local grapes.
 The “Maisons de négoce” are very important in the area as many winemakers produce very little wine volume-wise and are not organized for marketing and sale directly to the public.
 They are traditional farmers, owning small estates (the average is 6 hectares for a estate in Côte de Nuits).